-The unarmed monitors suspended operations in June after coming under fire and most have already departed, leaving a small liaison office in the Syrian capital in case a chance for a political settlement to the bloodshed ever emerges.
+The unarmed monitors suspended operations in June after coming under fire and most have already left the country, leaving a small ‘liaison office’ in Damascus in case a chance for a political settlement to the bloodshed ever emerges.

 Battling a 17-month-old uprising against his family’s 42-year rule, Assad has used fighter jets and helicopter gunships to pound rebel strongholds.
 Insurgents have stepped up their attacks, hitting tanks, military convoys and security buildings.

-The mandate of the monitoring mission, known as UNSMIS, expired on Sunday.
-The last monitors are due leave by Friday.
+The mandate of the monitoring mission, known as UNSMIS, expired on Sunday night after diplomats at the United Nations said conditions for continuing operations had not been met.
+The last monitors are expected to be out of the country by Friday.

-While outgunned by Assad’s forces, rebels still managed to seize control of districts in Damascus and Aleppo last month, as well as several border crossings and parts of the north, before the army counter-attacked in Syria’s two main cities.
+Rebels seized control of districts in Damascus and Aleppo last month, as well as several border crossings and swathes of northern territory, before Assad’s forces launched counter-offensives in the country’s two main cities.

-Making his first public appearance since a July 18 bombing killed four of his top security officials, Assad prayed at a Damascus mosque at the start of a Muslim holiday on Sunday.
+Making his first public appearance a July 18 bombing killed four of his top security officials, Assad attended prayers at a Damascus mosque to mark the start of a Muslim holiday on Sunday.

-Fighting raged on around Syria, killing more than 130 people on Sunday, the Syrian Observatory for Human Rights reported.
+Fighting raged on around Syria, killing more than 130 people, an activist group reported.

-With diplomatic efforts to end the war stymied by divisions between world powers and regional rivalries, Syria faces the prospect of a prolonged conflict that increasingly sets a mainly Sunni Muslim opposition against Assad’s Alawite minority.
+With diplomatic efforts to end the war hampered by divisions between world powers and regional rivalries, Syria faces the prospect of a prolonged conflict that threatens to destabilise the Middle East with its sectarian overtones, pitting a mainly Sunni Muslim opposition against Assad’s Alawite minority.